Izanami suffers severe burns!

 A symbolic illustration showing a fallen deity lying on the ground after giving birth, with arrows pointing to multiple parts of the body, each labeled “Deity.”
 The figure wears red clothing and has flame-shaped hair, with tears streaming down their face.
 Blood pools near the head, emphasizing the tragic moment.
 The arrows indicate that many deities were born from different parts of the body, visually explaining the mythological concept of deity creation through death.
 The art style is simple and expressive, balancing dark subject matter with a gentle, illustrative tone.

-Deities of the mountain slopes
+Kami of the mountain slopes

 Head -Masakayamatsumi no kami